CR Vasco da Gama: 1920s: Overcoming social & class inequality

-During the 1920s, football in Brazil was a sport for the elites, and Vasco da Gama's racially diverse squad didn't appease them.
+During the 1920s, football in Brazil was a sport for the elites, and Vasco da Gama's racially diverse squad did not appease them.
 Some players were required to take a literacy exam before putting on their boots.

+Vasco won its first top-division title with the 1923 Campeonato Carioca, becoming champion with a team including whites, blacks and "mulatto" players of different social classes.

-In 1924 Vasco da Gama was pressured by the Metropolitan League to ban some players who were not considered adequate to play in the aristocratic league, notably because they were black or mulato and/or poor.
+In 1924, Vasco da Gama was pressured by the Metropolitan League to ban some players who were not considered adequate to play in the aristocratic league, notably because they were black or mulato and/or poor.
 After Vasco refused to comply with such a ban, the other big teams, including Fluminense, Flamengo and Botafogo created the Metropolitan Athletic Association and prohibited Vasco from participating unless it complied with their racist demands.

-As a result, The former President of Vasco, José Augusto Prestes, responded with a letter that became known as the Historic Response (Resposta Histórica), which revolutionized the practice of sports in Brazil.
+As a result, the former President of Vasco, José Augusto Prestes, responded with a letter that became known as the Historic Response (Resposta Histórica), which revolutionized the practice of sports in Brazil.
 After a few years, the racism barriers fell, and Vasco became known as "Clube de todas as raças" (Club of all races).
 The club had led the move toward a more inclusive football culture, forward-thinking not employed by leaders from other Rio-based clubs like Fluminense, Flamengo and Botafogo.

 Even though the club was not the first to field black players, it was the first one to win a league with them, which led to an outcry to ban "blue-collar workers" from playing in the league—a move that in practice meant barring blacks from playing.

-In 1925 Vasco was readmitted into the "elite" league, with its black and mulatto players.
+In 1925, Vasco was readmitted into the "elite" league, with its black and mulatto players.
 By 1933, when football became professional in Brazil, most of the big clubs had black players.

-On April 21, 1927, Vasco's Stadium was inaugurated with a match against Santos.
+On 21 April 1927, Vasco's Stadium was inaugurated with a match against Santos.
 Santos won the match 5–3.
-On April 26, 1931, Vasco had a historic 7–0 victory over rivals Flamengo; this is the largest victory margin between the two clubs.
+On 26 April 1931, Vasco had a historic 7–0 victory over rivals Flamengo; this is the largest victory margin between the two clubs.

-Expresso da Vitória (1944–53)
+1944–53: Expresso da Vitória

 Between 1944 and 1953, the club was nicknamed Expresso da Vitória (Victory Express), as Vasco won several competitions in that period, such as the Rio de Janeiro championship in 1945, 1947, 1949, 1950, and 1952, and the South American Club Championship, the world's first ever continental club tournament, in 1948.
-In 1953, Vasco da Gama won its first intercontinental trophy, the Torneio Intercontinental Octogonal Rivadavia Correa Meyer.
 Players such as Ademir de Menezes, Moacyr Barbosa, Bellini and Ipojucan starred in Vasco's colors during that period.
+In 1953, Vasco da Gama won three international tournaments, the Torneio Intercontinental Octogonal Rivadavia Correa Meyer, the Santiago International Tournament, defeating Colombian champions Millonarios and Chilean club Colo-Colo, and the Quadrangular Internacional do Rio de Janeiro, defeating Boca Juniors, Racing and their rivals Flamengo.